zoff-kollektiv/cifar/data/people/30-montassar-ltaief.md

 startOfSanctions: 04.02.2011
 ---
 Nephew of Zine El Abidine Ben Ali, born in Sousse on 3 January 1973.
 Son of Naïma Ben Ali later married to Lamia Jegham.
-He was said to be residing in Sousse, Tunisia.
+He is said to be residing in Sousse, Tunisia.
 [1](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02011R0101-20170128)